CheRayLiu/lotr-SDK/readme.md

 ## Usage

-The library needs to be used with your access token, which is available in the (https://the-one-api.dev/account)[The One Api Account Page][api-keys].
-Requiring it with the key's value
+The library needs to be used with your access token, which is available in the (https://the-one-api.dev/account)[The One Api Account Page].
+To use the SDK, you can require it with the key's value

 ```js
 const client = require('ray-liu-sdk')('YOUR_BEARER_TOKEN');